gphilipp/react-native-with-clojurescript/README.md

 ## Logging
 - Use `react-native log-ios` in a separate terminal (cluttered with random, useless messages that it's really hard to read says @pesterhazy)
+- You can use timbre in conjunction with cljs-devtools, you can use this code https://github.com/ptaoussanis/timbre/issues/132#issuecomment-180268825

 ## Building